emacs-elsa/Elsa/README.md

 # How can I help Elsa to be better at the analysis?

 Elsa works out of the box without you having to annotate anything, however, the results will be largely useless.
-You can help by adding metadata to your code which will get picked up and help refine the analysis.
+You can help by adding type metadata to your code which will get picked up and help refine the analysis.

+## How to construct the "type" name

+The types are symbols constructed according to the following guidelines:

+- For built-in types with test predicates, drop the `p` or `-p` suffix to get the type:
+    - `stringp` → `string`
+    - `integerp` → `integer`
+    - `markerp` → `marker`
+    - `hash-table-p` → `hash-table`
+- There are some built-in sum-types like `buffer-or-string` and `marker-or-integer` given that many Emacs functions accept these combinations.
+For complete list refer to the documentation.
+- Unqualified `alist` and `plist` as subtypes of lists (Note: it is not yet decided  how to do container types).
+- For `cl-defstruct` use the structure name, so `(cl-defstruct my-package-foo bar)` will have type `my-package-foo`.
+- For EIEIO `defclass` use the class name.
+- Sum types can be specified with `&or` syntax similar to `edebug` instrumentation, so `[&or string integer]` is a type accepting both strings or integers.

+All types are by default non-nullable.
+That means they do not accept `nil` or a nullable version of itself as a value.
+You can turn any type into a nullable type by suffixing its symbol name with `?`.

+To use a nullable type safely you will be forced to perform a null-check; the analyzer can pick up the condition and restrict the type in the "if" or "else" branch to the (non-)nullable variant.
+In some languages a nullable type is called `Maybe`, `Option` or similar.

+Some more ideas, not fully fleshed out:

+- A type that is a constant value.
+In combination with sum types this can represent enumerations.
+- Nested type specifications, so we can have a "list of (integer or lists of string)".

 ## Functions